Hoshu-Dojo/hoshudojo.com/src/events/2024-07-06-goto-sensei-camp.md

     <li>Parking</li>
   </ol>

-  <p>We will reach out to you via email after you have submitted your registration to confirm everything, sign a waiver, provide
-    payment totals and instructions, and let you know what to expect when you arrive.
-Please reach out to us at <a href="mailto:seminar2023@hoshudojo.com" target="_blank">seminar2023@hoshudojo.com</a> if you have any questions, if you anticipate you cannot make the deadlines, or if the provided options don't work for you.</p>
+  <p>We will reach out to you via email after you have submitted your registration to confirm everything, sign a waiver, provide payment totals and instructions, and let you know what to expect when you arrive.
+Please reach out to us at summer-camp@hoshudojo.com if you have any questions, if you anticipate you cannot make the deadlines, or if the provided options don't work for you.</p>

 </section>